 Credit Tenant Leases and Sale Leaseback

-In many cases, a sale leaseback, in which a business that owns a property sells it to an investor with the agreement that they will be able to lease it out for a certain number of years, is also a credit tenant lease.
-This, of course, is only the case when the seller (now tenant) is a large company with excellent credit.
+A sale leaseback occurs when a business that owns a property sells it to an investor with the agreement that they will be able to lease it out for a certain number of years at a predetermined rate.
+In many cases, sale leaseback transactions are structured as credit tenant leases.
+However, this is only the case when the seller (now tenant) is a large company with excellent credit.
 Companies may wish to engage in sale leaseback to free up capital for business expansion or to pay high-interest debts, especially when commercial real estate prices are high.

 Challenges and Pitfalls of Credit Tenant Lease (CTL) Financing

 While CTL financing has many benefits, it also has certain drawbacks.
 Credit rating agencies have slightly different (and somewhat stricter) requirements for CTL loans than traditional CMBS or other types of CRE financing.
 As previously mentioned, borrowers whose tenants have less than a BBB minus credit score typiSubmit the form below.

 These issues are much less likely to occur when a borrower deals with a true CTL lender (vs. a CMBS/conduit lender) as CTL lenders typically have expert in-house experts more versed in traversing regulatory hurdles.
 In addition, these lenders base their reputation solely on CTL loans, so they may be less likely to fudge spreads and mislead borrowers than larger shops that offer many different CRE financing options.